Skip to main content

 7. AgentUse resumes the suspended session with the reviewer result.

-8. After the session finishes, reviewers can send follow-up instructions from the same approval page to continue the session with its existing context.
+8. After the session finishes, reviewers can send follow-up instructions from the same session page to continue the session with its existing context.

 Create an Agent with Approval